NilsRMadsen/hippo/README.md

 ### Dagster

-Since each pipeline extracts a single source into a single destination, Hippo pipelines fit naturally into Dagster's data asset paradigm.
+Since each pipeline extracts a single source into a single destination, Hippo pipelines fit naturally into Dagster's data asset philosophy.
 Creating a Dagster asset from a Hippo pipeline really is this easy:

 ```python
 import config